 - In a plastic bag, shake together brown sugar, onion powder, garlic powder, cajun seasoning, black pepper, smoked paprika, kosher salt, cumin, chili powder, and mustard powder until combined.

-- Line a large baking sheet with non-stick foil and lay the rib tips on top.
+- Line a large baking sheet with non-stick foil and lay the rib tips (or rib pieces) on top.
 Make sure the foil is longer than the rib tips.

-- Spray the outside of the rib tips with oil spray then massage dry rub into each side of the ribs.
+- Spray the outside of the rib tips with oil spray or add some oil then massage dry rub into each side of the rib tips.

 - Cover the rib tips with the foil and wrap tightly then store in the refrigerator for at least 6 hours or overnight.